Higher Education Academic Credit Transfer Procedure

 A. Appealing an unsuccessful credit transfer decision Student

-1. As per Student Appeal Procedure, within 7 days of being notified of the decision, appeal to Academic Board in writing addressed to the nominated officer.
+1. As per Student Appeal Procedure, within 30 days of being notified of the decision, a student may appeal to Academic Board in writing addressed to the nominated officer.

 B. Considering appeals Academic Board